 Aberdeen City Council has an active MoU with Pemba, Mozambique.
 Following a high-profile visit to Aberdeen from the President of Mozambique in 2013, further inward and outward visits led to the development of an MoU between Aberdeen and Pemba which was signed in February 2018, to provide a more formal framework to the cooperation.
 The MoU is focused on strengthening the engagement between the two cities in the of economic growth, business development, and training sectors.

 In 2021, Aberdeen City Council and Pemba signed an agreement to extend the MoU until March 2024.
 The current MoU focuses on economic growth, training, capacity building, and direct business-to-business links.

 World Energy Cities Partnership

-These member cities actively seek and develop opportunities to learn, exchange, and engage in activities which strengthen multilateral ties.
-The WECP is bound by a co-operative agreement signed by the Mayors of each city, who serve as board members, is directed by an elected President and Vice-President, and is supported by a Secretariat office, based in Houston, USA.
-The Vice-Presidency is currently held by Councillor Barney Crockett, The Lord Provost of Aberdeen City Council.
+The WECP’s 19 ‘member cities’ are home to many of the world’s largest energy companies and leading low-carbon energy initiatives.
+These member cities actively seek and develop opportunities to learn, exchange, and engage in activities that strengthen multilateral ties.
+The WECP is bound by a cooperative agreement signed by the mayors of each city, who serve as board members; is directed by an elected President and Vice-President; and is supported by a secretariat office based in Houston, USA.

 For information please contact firstname.lastname@example.org